 Chelsea: Stay at the High Line Hotel, a chic boutique hotel with a historic vibe (the building is a federal landmark) and accolades from the Travel + Leisure World’s Best Awards and the Condé Nast Traveler Reader’s Choice Awards.
-From there, you’ll be steps from the city’s beloved High Line Park (pictured), an elevated walkway on former rail tracks that offers beautiful Hudson River views and green places to relax (advanced tickets required; free).
-Practice your golf swing while enjoying river views at Chelsea Piers, where you and one guest can reserve a totally socially distanced stretch of green at the golf club driving range.
+From there, you’ll be steps from the city’s beloved High Line Park (pictured), an elevated walkway on former rail tracks that offers beautiful Hudson River views and green places to relax.
+Practice your golf swing while enjoying river views at Chelsea Piers.
 Just bring yourself—balls and clubs are provided (you can also use your own clubs if you prefer).
 Stop by Chelsea Market for some shopping and tasty treats—several vendors offer outdoor dining along the market on 15th and 16th streets, and other goodies are available for takeout; see what’s open here.
-And if you love art, you’ll be pleased to know that the esteemed Whitney Museum of American Art (advanced tickets required) is planning to reopen September 3rd and is offering “Pay What You Wish” admission through September 28th.
+And if you love art, the esteemed Whitney Museum of American Art offers free entry every Friday night and second Sunday of the month.

-For more information on these and additional New York City Staycation Guides, visit our partners at NYC & Co.
+For more information on these and additional New York City Staycation Guides, visit our partners at NYC Tourism.

 Montauk Lighthouse (pictured): Venture to the easternmost tip of New York State for stunning ocean views from the grounds of the Montauk Lighthouse.
-Though the lighthouse tower remains closed, the Montauk Lighthouse Museum, which houses historical documents signed by George Washington, and the Lighthouse gift shop are open to visitors.
+Climb the tower, visit the Montauk Lighthouse Museum, which houses historical documents signed by George Washington, and grab a souvenir at the Lighthouse gift shop.
 And don’t leave town without trying a fresh lobster roll by the sea at Gosman’s Dock when it reopens for the summer season in May 2024.